Ervin Marton: War years in Paris

 Marton also took part with Lajos Papp in several high-risk actions to prepare false documents for wanted persons and help them hide from the Nazis.
 Among those aided were a German writer and deserter, and the Hungarian artist Ferenc Varga.
 (A friend of Marton, Varga was the nephew of the noted novelist Zsigmond Móricz.)

 Numerous young Jewish Hungarian artists and intellectuals were part of the Resistance, including the painter Sándor Józsa, sculptor István Hajdú (Etienne Hajdu), journalists László Kőrösi and Imre Gyomrai, the photographers Andras (André) Steiner and Lucien Hervé (by then a French citizen), and the printer Ladislas Mandel.

 Three Hungarian Jews were part of the Manouchian Group, which became legendary in the events of the Affiche Rouge.
 They were captured, subjected to a show trial, convicted and executed with 18 of their comrades in 1944.
 The Germans distributed posters to publicize their capture, which described them as criminals; citizens used the posters as rallying symbols for the opposition, marking them "Mort pour France!"
 (Died for France!) after the executions of the group.
 Marton made a graphic image for the Phenix, an underground pamphlet published in April 1944 by the Magyar Szemle (Revue Hongroise), to commemorate the three Hungarians killed from the Manouchian Group.
 Jorge Semprún, a Spanish writer who also served in the Résistance, referred to Marton's group in a postwar novel about that period.

 Marton was able to protect much of Tihanyi's and his own early work through the war, helped by his friendships with Brassai and Bölöni, who arranged for storage.
 Their support of Hungarian art continued after the war.
-In 1965 Kertész, Brassai and de la Frégonnière helped transfer work of Tihanyi, Marton and other Hungarian artists to the Hungarian National Gallery, founded in 1957.
+In 1965, Kertész, Brassai and de la Frégonnière helped transfer the work of Tihanyi, Marton and other Hungarian artists to the Hungarian National Gallery, founded in 1957.